Xinyu-Wu/freestyle/README.md

 # freestyle
-A distributed Geographic Information System platform or software based GeoTools and Java.
+A distributed Geographic Information System platform or software based on GeoTools and Java.